Abergwili: Bishop's Palace

 The village is known for its Bishop's Palace, home to the Bishop of St David's since 1542, when Bishop William Barlow transferred his palace from St David's to Abergwili, re-using the premises of an older college of priests.
 The building is believed to have been built between 1283 and 1291, when Thomas Bek was made bishop of St Davids.
 It was known as a college until it was amalgamated with another to create Christ College in Brecon.
 It was almost completely rebuilt in 1903 following a disastrous fire.
 It contains the chapel originally added by Archbishop Laud in 1625, when he was Bishop of St David's.
 In 1974 the old episcopal palace was purchased by Carmarthenshire County Council for use as a museum, whilst a new residence for the bishops, "Llys Esgob", was built in part of the grounds, together with Diocesan Offices - thereby continuing a connection with Abergwili which has now lasted for well over 400 years.

-Until 1802 the river Towy ran past the back of the Palace, it changed course and left an oxbow lake.
+Until 1802 the river Towy ran past the back of the Palace; it changed course and left an oxbow lake.
 Today it is a large lily pond with large amounts of wildlife.
 The park is registered at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Amenities

 Abergwili has seen a substantial increase in population in recent years with new property developments but has kept its character and rural tranquility.
 The Celtic cross war memorial was built in memory of those from the village who died in the two world wars.
 Abergwili has a bilingual primary school in the centre.

 The village is home to the Carmarthen Quins rugby union team.
 Merlin's Hill Centre is a farm which has been opened up to the public.
-Merlin's Hill is next the farm.
+Merlin's Hill is next to the farm.
 There is a footpath that goes to the top of the hill, which is the site of an Iron Age hillfort.
 Merlin's Hill is down in local legend as the final resting place of Merlin from the Arthurian legend.
 The "Wheat Sheaf" pub in the village is one of the oldest pubs in Carmarthenshire.
 Around 1850 there was also a pub called the "Albion Inn".

+It has a hospital, Glangwili General Hospital, and heritage railway, Gwili Railway.
+It once had a railway station.